pgRouting/workshop/docs/basic/sql_function.rst

 .. rubric:: Problem

-* Modify the query from `Exercise 8: Route geometry directionality`_.
+Modify the query from the previous exercise

 * Aditionally obtain the azimuth of the correct geometry.
 * keep the output small: